OMEAkin/OMEAkin/README.md

 ## Hi there, my name is Mercy 👋

-Broad Interest: combination of health sciences, technology and ethics.
+Broad Interest: combination of health sciences, technology and ethics. <br>
 Current: Research Assistant (PhD Candidate)

 I love to learn.
 Advices, suggestions and collaborations are (always and) highly welcomed. :)